carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 I've been paid to write Java, Scala and PHP.

-I've been kindly asked to write Ruby, Python, Clojure, Objective-C.
+I've been kindly asked to write Ruby, Python, Clojure, Objective-C, others...

 I'm in (newfound) love with Haskell.
 ]